A Good Year: Plot

 Young Max Skinner, whose parents died in an accident, spends his childhood summer holidays learning to appreciate the finer things at his Uncle Henry's vineyard estate in Provence in southeastern France.
-Twenty-five years later, Max is a successful but arrogant workaholic trader in London with a cheeky-chappy persona.
+Twenty-five years later, Max is a successful but arrogant workaholic trader in London with a cheeky persona.

 Following his uncle's death, Max is the sole beneficiary of the French property.
 He travels to Provence to prepare a quick sale.
 Shortly after arriving, by driving while fumbling with a cell phone, he unknowingly causes a local café owner, Fanny Chenal, to crash her bicycle.
 Subsequently, he discovers that his latest City financial stunt has caused real trouble for the owners of the trading company he works for, and he is ordered to return to London as soon as possible.

-To assist in his planned sale of the property, Max hurriedly snaps some photos and in the process falls into an empty swimming pool.
-He is unable to escape until Fanny, driving by and spotting his rental car, turns on the water supply in retaliation.
+To assist in his planned sale of the property, Max hurriedly snaps some photos and, in the process, falls into an empty and very dirty swimming pool.
+He is unable to escape until Fanny finds him and, in retaliation for his running her over, simply turns on the water so that the pool eventually fills and he is able to get himself out.
 This delay causes Max to miss his flight and, having failed to report to the directors in person, he is suspended from work and trading activities for one week.

-On Henry's estate, Max must deal with a gruff, dedicated winemaker, Francis Duflot, who fears being separated from his precious vines.
+On Henry's estate, Max must deal with the gruff, dedicated winemaker Francis Duflot, who fears being separated from his precious vines.
 Duflot pays a vineyard inspector to tell Max that the soil is bad and the vines worthless.

 They are surprised by the arrival of young Napa Valley oenophile Christie Roberts, who is backpacking through Europe and claims to be Henry's previously unknown illegitimate daughter.
-Max realizes, but does not tell her, that French law decrees that even though she is not his uncle's legitimate daughter, she still becomes the rightful heir to the Chateau and vineyards.
+Max learns, but does not tell her, that French law decrees that even though she is not his uncle's legitimate daughter, she still becomes the rightful heir to the estate and vineyards.

-As Max did earlier, Christie finds the house wine unpalatable but is impressed by Max's casual offering of the boutique Le Coin Perdu ("the lost corner") vintage, noting some intriguing characteristics.
+As Max did earlier, Christie finds the house wine unpalatable but is impressed by Max's casual offering of the boutique Le Coin Perdu ("The Lost Corner") vintage, noting some intriguing characteristics.
 During dinner at the Duflot house, while slightly inebriated, Max exposes his concern that she might lay claim to the estate and brusquely interrogates her.